-Despite the flawed mission, Baum’s execution was considered one of the most valiant of the U.S. Army and stirred the imagination of many.
+Despite the mission’s flaws, Baum’s execution of it was considered among the most valiant of the U.S. Army and stirred the imagination of many.
 Dayan, who had been appointed commander of a motorized raiding unit, completely lacked experience in this type of fighting.
 In fact, Dayan was familiar only with infantry warfare – defensive, offensive, or in raids.
-Cavalry charges might have been suited to fighting Bedouin tribes near Nahalal or have played a role in adolescent fantasies, but it had no place in modern warfare.
-Dayan had no actual concept of how such a unit should fight and realize its mission as a raiding force.
-It was therefore no surprise that he hung on Baum’s every word.
-Baum explained to Dayan the major principles of the motorized armored raiding doctrine:
+Cavalry charges might have been suited to fighting Bedouin tribes near Nahalal or have played a role in adolescent fantasies, but they had no place in modern warfare.
+Dayan lacked any concept of how such a unit should fight and achieve its mission as a raiding force.
+It was no surprise, then, that he hung on Baum’s every word as Baum explained the major principles of the motorized armored raiding doctrine:

 Exploit every opportunity.